Mugunthan24/Pewlett-Hackard-Analysis/README.md

 Based on the results from the four queries it can be notes that:
 -	the majority of employees retiring are in senior positions (Senior Engineer, Senior Staff)
 -	Managerial roles require significant less replacements
--	There are only 72,458 employees who are going to retire and only 1,549 eligible for the mentorship program
+-	A lot of employees underwent promotions
+-   Many employees have been with the organization for a long time, some since the 80s.

 ## Summary
 The summary below will elaborate on: